getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

     You can think of this method as a place to do some pre-processing before deserializing an actual payload value.

-3. This is a convenience function that lets you to easily free values that were deserialized by Getty.

 ```console title="Shell session"
 $ zig build run